MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-oc-faq.md

 ### Can I continue to use the Omnichannel for Customer Service app?

 Yes, you can.
 Omnichannel for Customer Service will continue to be supported until June 2024.
-More information: [Enable the Omnichannel for Customer Service app and disable the Customer Service workspace app for Omnichannel users](enable-oc-disable-csw.md)
+More information: [Enable the Omnichannel for Customer Service app and disable the Customer Service workspace app](enable-oc-disable-csw.md)

 ### What is the end-of-support date?